Chefs Notes

 Fried rice is a great, quick dinner that can be easily made with whatever you have on hand.
 This version is pork and vegetables, but the exact same technique can be used for chicken and mushrooms, beef and broccoli, or shrimp, or scallop.
 Whatever you want to put in here, you can.

 I first learned to make fried rice when I worked in a Chinese Restaurant nineteen years ago.
 It was so good, and so simple that I have been making it pretty much the same way ever since.
-So, let’s take a look at how you can make restaurant quality pork fried rice at home from scratch in 30 minutes or less.
+The key, as with any stir-fry, is a screaming hot wok and working quickly.
+So, let's take a look at how you can make restaurant quality pork fried rice at home from scratch in 30 minutes or less.

 After I got the rice on and while it was cooking it was time to start slicing up some veggies.